-Many people in the rosin community operate under the misguided impression that high capacity large plates along with huge tonnage are the most effective methods to achieve higher yields.
+Many people in the rosin community operate under the misguided impression that high-capacity large plates along with huge amounts of pressure are the most effective methods to achieve higher rosin yields.
 However, the aromatic terpenes and bright yellow collar associated with outstanding rosin is best achieved in smaller batches.
 The reason is simple.
 The material in smaller batches spends less time in contact with the heat.

 Pressure – The Misunderstood, Vital Ingredient

 When making rosin, pressure matters.
 Many things affect the amount of pressure required to generate optimal results.
 The list includes many things, including:

 The real secret to success in making rosin is identifying and understanding the ideal pressure “sweet spot” for each of the conditions mentioned above.